needle-mirror/com.unity.memoryprofiler/Documentation~/tips-and-troubleshooting.md

 When you use the Memory Profiler package, you should be aware of the following:

-## Ignore snapshot files
+## Ignore snapshot files in source control

 Add the .snap extension to your version control system’s [ignore file](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) to avoid committing memory snapshot files to your repository.
-Memory snapshot files might take up large amounts of disk space.
+Memory snapshot files might use large amounts of disk space.

 ## Define snapshot metadata

 When you capture a snapshot, you can generate [MetaData](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Profiling.Memory.Experimental.MetaData.html) on the Player side.
-If the Player was built from a Project that has the Memory Profiler package installed, it generates some default metadata.
+If the Player was built from a Project that has the Memory Profiler package installed, the Player generates some default metadata for the snapshot.

 The default metadata consists of:
 * [MetaData.content](https://docs.unity3d.com/2018.3/Documentation/ScriptReference/Profiling.Memory.Experimental.MetaData-content.html): Contains the Project's name, and the scripting version when you capture the Editor.